 The four principles that she strives toward every day are: Leadership, Prudent Risk, Service and Gratitude.
 Senator Ernst defined leadership as “Encouraging and empowering those who look to you for direction and guiding them on the best path forward.”
 She urged the delegates to “take risks but use reason.
 Know your challenges.
 Discover new opportunities.
 Evaluate the good and the bad in every situation and then make a prudent decision.”
 Her third pillar, Service, resonated with all in attendance, “That sense of responsibility to your community, to our nation, and to one another must be acted upon.
 Respond to that call of duty to your neighbors and to your nation in plentiful times and also in times of great need.”
 Addressing Gratitude, she advised the delegates to “be grateful each and every day for the wonderful blessings bestowed on you and especially for those who have helped make those blessings possible.”

 Delegate Kirsten Kraske of Montana said, “My favorite speaker of the whole program was Senator Joni Ernst.
-She came and spoke to us in the ballroom of the Mayflower and I strive to model my life like hers.
+I strive to model my life like hers.
 She grew up in a small town in Iowa, joined the ROTC, had a small business, and only then did she run for public office.
 I do not want to be in ROTC, but I think it is super important to get some experience in the private sector before going to the public sector.
 She has been an awesome senator for the United States and because of all her accomplishments, I strive to be like her.”

 In closing, Senator Ernst reiterated a keystone of her guiding tenets, “Illustrate an attitude of gratefulness.
 We never get to where we want to be without our friends, without our family, without our teachers and without other role models behind us and also showing us the way.”